Be a Society Volunteer

 1. Larry W. Roeder, Jr. MS Chief Executive Officer for Edwin Washington Society (EWS) Supervises all officers and volunteers.
 Chair of the Board of Directors.
 Editor in Chief of the Bulletin of Loudoun County History.
 Conducts research on segregated schools outside of Loudoun to discern similarities and differences.
 Builds partnerships with external Black history committees.
 Represent the Society to the Country School Association of America (CSAA) and the Douglass Commemorative Committee, Loudoun County.

 2. Anthony Arciero: PhD (Education), George Mason University.
-Member of the Board of Directors.
+Former member of the Board of Directors.
 Director of Edwin Washington Project EWP as of 2022.

 3. Gertrude Evans: Docent of the EWS as of 2022.
 Former member of the Board of Directors.
 Conducts transcription projects aimed at identifying who studied and taught at “colored” schools.